DevXT-LLC/MagicalAuth/README.md

 # MagicalAuth

 MagicalAuth is a simple but magical authentication system for Python applications.
 It is designed to be easy to use and easy to understand.
-It is also designed to be secure and reliable utilizing magic links and multi-factor authentication.
+It is also designed to be secure and reliable utilizing magic links and multi-factor authentication or your choice of OAuth2 providers.

 ## Table of Contents